awen-li/PCA/README.md

 #### Compile target program
 To enable data-dependence analysis based on LLVM, target program needs to be compiled with clang and gold-plugin (details referred to [here](https://llvm.org/docs/GoldPlugin.html).
-1. For the simple subject used in the demo, the command line forthis step is: *clang -flto leak.c -c -o leak.bc*
+1. For the simple subject used in the demo, the command line forthis step is:
+- clang -flto leak.c -c -o leak.bc

 2. For the Slurm system subject used in the demo, the commandline for this step is:
 - Specify compiler:
   - export CC="clang -flto"
-  - export CXX="clang++ -flto
+  - export CXX="clang++ -flto"
-  - "export RANLIB=/bin/true
+  - export RANLIB=/bin/true
 - Compile Slurm:
   - ./configure && make